 GPOs are programmed from the Setup/Outputs/ General Purpose Outputs menu.
-The Polarity: of Output: 1, 2 or 3 may be programmed as an Active Ground (the terminal goes to ground for an alarm) or Active Open (the terminal normally sits at ground and opens on an alarm).
+The Polarity: of each Output: 1, 2 or 3 may be programmed as an Active Ground (the terminal goes to ground for an alarm) or Active Open (the terminal normally sits at ground and opens on an alarm).
 Type: may be assigned to Analog Audio Loss, Digital Audio Loss or Stream Audio Loss.
 None inhibits the alarm terminal closure or open.
-Alarms have the programmable parameters in the discussion starting on Page 10.
+Alarms have the programmable parameters explained on Page 11.